FAA response to 737 MAX crash report preserves Boeing’s big role in certifying its own planes

 The FAA said it will also clarify what sort of technical details those Boeing engineers are required to communicate directly to their counterparts at the FAA.

-The new FAA report also addresses another issue arising from the 737 MAX crashes in Indonesia in 2018, and less than five months later in Ethiopia.
+The new FAA report also addresses another issue arising from the 737 MAX crash in Indonesia in 2018, and the one less than five months later in Ethiopia.

 On both flights, the pilots were overwhelmed by the crew alerts from all the automated systems and were overcome by a new flight control system on the jet — the Maneuvering Characteristics Augmentation System (MCAS) — that repeatedly pushed down each plane’s nose after being activated by a single faulty sensor.